Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/bruteforce/finetuner.md

 Therefore, it can be found as a mode in the built-in bruteforce controller, under Optimization.

 ## Patch Notes

+### v2.1.1g

+- Unmet conditions are now collected and printed if the base run is not valid.
+- Renamed Mode to Scalar for increased clarity.

 ### v2.1.1f